 - 1/2 cup grated Parmesan cheese

-- chopped chives or parsley (optional, for topping)
+- chopped chives or fresh parsley (optional, for topping)

 - pinch of nutmeg (optional) about 1/8 to 1/4 of a teaspoon

-- Whisk together chicken stock and pumpkin until smooth.
+- In a large bowl, whisk together chicken stock (or broth) and pumpkin until smooth.
 Set aside.

-- In a large, non stick stockpot (8 quart or bigger), add bacon pieces.
+- In a large, non stick stockpot (8 quart or bigger) over medium heat, add bacon pieces.
 Cook 7-8 minutes until bacon is nearly done and starting to crisp.
 Then, add mushrooms and cook 2 minutes more until mushrooms are tender.

 - To the pot with the remaining bacon grease, add rice, garlic and thyme.
 Stir, so bacon grease coats the rice.
 Cook for about 2 minutes until the garlic starts to soften.

-- Make sure your pot is over medium heat.
-Then start adding your pumpkin/chicken stock mixture to the rice, one cup at a time.
-Stir for about 30 seconds, then you can leave it alone for a 2-3 minutes, then come back and stir another 30 seconds until liquid is absorbed into the rice (see photos in the post above to see what it should look like before adding more stock/pumpkin).
+- Make sure your pot is over medium-low heat.
+Then, start adding your chicken stock and pumpkin mixture to the rice, one cup at a time.
+Stir for about 30 seconds, then you can leave it alone for 2-3 minutes, then come back and stir another 30 seconds until liquid is absorbed into the rice (see photos in the post above to see what it should look like before adding more stock/pumpkin).
 The process of the liquid absorbing takes roughly 4-6 minutes.

-- Repeat the process of adding stock (one cup at a time) until stock/pumpkin mixture is gone and rice is cooked through.
+- Repeat the process of adding a little broth/pumpkin mixture (one cup at a time) until the liquid has been absorbed and the rice is cooked through.
 This process takes about 25-30 minutes.
 If your rice is still undercooked, turn the heat up a bit and add another 1/2 cup of chicken stock.
 Stir and cook for another 4-5 minutes.

 - Stir in half and half and Parmesan cheese and heat through until half and half is fully incorporated into the dish and cheese is melted (about one minute).
 Taste, and season with salt if needed.
 Add a pinch of nutmeg, if using.